Fishing - What You Need to Know About Using Nightcrawlers for Bait Fishing

 Keep Them Cool

-Heat is one of the fastest ways to ruin a batch of nightcrawlers.
-Store them in a cool place away from direct sunlight.
-A garage, basement, refrigerator designed for bait, or shaded outdoor container may work depending on your setup and the season.
-Cooler temperatures slow the worms’ metabolism and help them remain active longer.
+Heat is one of the fastest ways to destroy a batch of nightcrawlers.
+Store them in a cool, shaded place away from direct sun.
+A basement, garage, bait refrigerator, or protected outdoor container may work depending on the season.

-Refresh Bedding as Needed
+Refresh the Bedding

 Nightcrawlers and Fishing Success